ngchain/ngcore/docs/contract.md

   this ordering makes the dependency graph a DAG by construction
 - every dependee carries a reference count: while referenced it can be neither unlocked nor destroyed, so linked code never changes under a dependent.
-Unlocking the dependent releases its references
+Deactivating the dependent releases its references
 - the ledger lives in the reserved context keys `_deps` (dependent's list) and `_refs` (dependee's counter), invisible to contracts
 - the whole call tree shares ONE gas budget